Skip to main content

 Common reasons for a need for assistance with Medication Monitoring (this is not an all-inclusive list of examples):

 • Uncontrolled Seizure Disorder.
-An individual’s need for assistance in his or her residence from another person when the individual has an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months, and medication is frequently adjusted.
+An individual’s need for assistance in their residence from another person when the individual has an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months, and medication is frequently adjusted.

 • Pain Management.
-An individual’s need for assistance from another person to adjust his or her medications, in the individual’s residence, in order to manage pain.
+An individual’s need for assistance from another person to adjust their medications, in the individual’s residence, to manage pain.
 This does not include care at a pain clinic or any other setting outside the person’s residence.
 This also does not include prescription or OTC PRN medications that do not meet the definition of a Medication as described at the beginning of this module.

 • Blood Levels.
-A person’s need for assistance from another person to draw blood samples, in his or her residence, for laboratory tests.
-The majority of these tasks are related to medications such as Pro-Times to regulate Coumadin administration or potassium levels for a person on diuretics.
+A person’s need for assistance from another person to draw blood samples, in their residence, for laboratory tests.
+Most of these tasks are related to medications such as Pro-Times to regulate warfarin administration or potassium levels for a person on diuretics.
 Blood levels also include “finger-sticks” for capillary blood to test blood glucose levels.

 If the person’s condition is unstable and medication is frequently adjusted, then the need for medication monitoring may be several times per week or even daily.
 The condition or treatment may stabilize over time and then the frequency of medication monitoring would decrease.
 A rescreen should be completed when a person’s condition stabilizes to reflect this and any other changes.